Armour-piercing discarding sabot: FAPDS

-Many newer medium calibre APDS cores use a frangible high density alloy, the resulting projectiles are called Frangible Armour Piercing Discarding Sabot (FAPDS) for APDS types, or FRAP (Frangible Armour Piercing) for full-calibre projectiles.
-During penetration, a frangible projectile's core fragments into many high-velocity pieces.
+During penetration, a frangible projectile's core, a high density alloy, fragments into many high-velocity pieces.
+The resulting projectiles are called Frangible Armour Piercing Discarding Sabot (FAPDS) for APDS types, or FRAP (Frangible Armour Piercing) for full-calibre projectiles.
+As of 2010, Diehl Defence called its FAPDS a "Penetrator with Enhanced Lateral Effect" (PELE).
+It was developed with Rheinmetall.

 The effect of a frangible projectile on a lightly armoured target is much the same as a high explosive incendiary round, but with a cloud of dense, high-velocity fragments penetrating deeper into the target's interior.
 Upon striking heavy armour the effect of FAPDS is more akin to a standard APDS, albeit with higher fragmentation of the core, and hence lethality if the armour is perforated.

-FAPDS is also known as a Penetrator with Enhanced Lateral Effect (PELE).